MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-merge-duplicate-records.md

 14. On the **Merge Duplicate** page, choose the **Merge** action again, and then select the **Yes** button in the confirmation message box.

 > [!NOTE]
 > For contacts, you can use functionality to find duplicate contacts before you use the **Merge Duplicate** page.
-For more information, see [Searching for Duplicate Contacts](marketing-setup-contacts.md#searching-for-duplicate-contacts).
+For more information, see [Search for duplicate contacts](marketing-setup-contacts.md#search-for-duplicate-contacts).

 ## See also